IEEE-TAMU/cluster-infra/infra/traefik-helper/README.md

 This deployment adds a default fallback route to the traefik service.

 Also, some useful middlewares are defined here - like providing favicon.ico for services that don't have it.

+iocns built with base64 -w 0 <icon-from g-drive>